RVgo4it/mmsgate/README.md

 		* Either a Raspberry Pi aarch64/arm64 or Intel/AMD x86_64/amd64
 		* Recommend: Raspberry Pi 4 Model B with 2G or more memory.
 	* DNS name that will point to the Flexisip/MMSGate server, i.e. flexisip.yourDomian.com
-	* One or more Voip.ms DIDs and one or more sub accounts.
+	* One or more VoIP.ms DIDs and one or more sub accounts.
 	* For SIPS (TLS) transport and web HTTPS, the certificate chain and private key for the DNS name.
-	* Your Voip.ms portal account ID and password.
+	* Your VoIP.ms portal account ID and password.
 	* An API password and enabled API via https://voip.ms/m/api.php.
 	* Basic knowledge of Linux (Installing an OS, copying files, logon, logoff, others)
  	* Basic networking knowledge (firewall, NAT, IP address, ports, TCP, UDP)